 Place the jars upside down and leave to cool down completely before storing them.
 Alternatively, you can place the jam jars into a pot filled with hot water, and boil for 10 minutes, that will ensure the jam stays in perfect condition for a long time.

-And that’s our yummy wild blackberry jam, amazing on toast, in desserts, or just on its own!
+And that's our yummy wild blackberry jam, amazing on toast, in desserts, or just on its own.
+If you have more blackberries around, why not make Apple and Blackberry Crumble Bars?

 If you’ve tried this OLD-FASHIONED WILD BLACKBERRY JAM or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.